Yamato-Security/hayabusa/README.md

 The `level-tuning` command will let you tune the alert levels for rules, either raising or decreasing the risk level according to your environment.

-> Warning: Anytime you run `update-rules`, the original alert level will overwrite any settings you have changed, so you will need to run the `level-tuning` command after every time you run `update-rules` if you want to change the levels.

 ```
 Usage: level-tuning [OPTIONS]